nodejs/node/doc/api/esm.md

 [Package Exports][] provide an alternative to `"main"` where the package main entry point can be defined while also encapsulating the package, preventing any other entry points besides those defined in `"exports"`.
-If package entry points are defined in both `"main"` and `"exports"`, the latter takes precedence.
+If package entry points are defined in both `"main"` and `"exports"`, the latter takes precedence in versions of Node.js that support `"exports"`.
+[Conditional Exports][] can also be used within `"exports"` to define different package entry points per environment.

 #### Package Exports